BFS Algorithm Common Patterns and Code Template

 [4,5,0]]

-Now, doesn't this problem become a graph problem?
-Essentially, the question is asking for the shortest path from the start to the endpoint.
+Now, this problem becomes a graph problem.
+The question is actually asking for the shortest path from the start to the target.

-Who are the neighboring nodes of the starting point?
-By swapping the number 0 with the numbers above, below, left, and right, you actually get the four neighboring nodes of the start point (since the board size in this problem is 2x3, the actual neighboring nodes within the index boundaries will be less than four):
+Who are the neighbors of the start?
+You can swap the 0 with the numbers above, below, left, or right.
+These are the neighbors of the start (since the board is 2x3, the actual neighbors are less than four if on the edge):

 int bfs(int[][] board, int[][] target) {